MikeXydas/Data-Bites/README.md

   You can download and play with the notebook.
 The dataset that I used is not available but **any image dataset can be used**.
   **Tip:** For a greater understanding of the notebook I suggest printing the `.shape` of the arrays

+  ## Airline Reviews Analysis (**In progress**)

+  I really like airplanes.
+I like travelling in them, learning about them and flying them (thankfully for everyone in simulators).
+So I was thinking of a small project in this field and came up with analysis of airline reviews.
+  We will find which features seem to be the most important for a positive experience and fit simple models to predict future rating reviews.